Neetre/MNIST/README.md

 **Setting Up the Environment**

-1. Activate your virtual environment (if you're using one).
-2. Run the appropriate setup script for your operating system:
+Run the appropriate setup script for your operating system:

 * Windows: `./setup.bat`
 * Linux/macOS: `./setup.sh`

 These scripts likely install required dependencies, and build a virtual environment for you if you don't have one.